Following the last two years of success, Blooming Milford presents…

 - House plant – Flower or foliage must have belonged to the exhibitor for at least 12 months

-- Collage (infants, 5-7) – Using any part of fruit/veg/flowers to create a collage of an insect, A4 size.
+- Collage (Infants, 5-7) – Using any part of fruit/veg/flowers to create a collage of an insect, A4 size.

 - Collage (juniors, 8-11) – Using any part of fruit/veg/flowers to create a collage of an insect, A4 size.